This is the multi-page printable view of this section. Click here to print.

 Endor Labs provides the following exception policy templates that you can use to quickly create exception policies.
 Each exception policy template provides parameters to help you customize the conditions under which an exception is applied.

-Allows you to define exceptions for common use cases such as:
+Define exceptions for common use cases such as:

 • Exclude a specific finding, for a specific package, for a specific dependency.